Murali9866/powerbi-sales-dashboard/README powerbi.md

-# Project Title

-Sales Insights Data Analysis Project
+# Sales Insights Data Analysis Project

 Instructions to setup mysql on your local computer